fuadreza/translator_app/README.md

 # Overview

 This is translator application that run on Android Device.
-Created using [flutter](https://github.com/flutter/flutter) in Android Studio.
+Created using [flutter library](https://github.com/flutter/flutter) in with Dart Programming Language Android Studio.

 ## Source Language